What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

 Finally, the culture can also be experienced through the handicraft markets that never fail to impress.
 All handicrafts in Tonga are unique, handmade by locals and use local materials.

-Find out more about the culture of Tonga in The Guide to the Tongan Culture for Travellers.
+Find out more about the culture of Tonga in The Guide to the Tongan Culture for Travellers, as well as ethnicities and population in Who are the People of Tonga?

 What is it Like to Visit Tonga?(c) tongapocketguide.com